StatCan/gatekeeper-policies/pod-security-policy/deny-employee-only-features/README.md

 `state.aaw.statcan.gc.ca/non-employee-users: "false"`´ --> allow

-If the label is not set in the Pod, the fallthrough/default is to allow.
+If the label is not set in the Pod and/or the Notebook, the fallthrough/default is to allow.

 ### SAS Images

-If the container image starts with `k8scc01covidacr.azurecr.io/sas:`, it is considered a SAS image and the label will have to be set to `false` to create the Pod object.
+If the container image starts with `k8scc01covidacr.azurecr.io/sas:`, it is considered a SAS image and the label will have to be set to `false` to create the Pod and Notebook objects.

 ## Test Cases (in examples folder)